wp-plugins/leaflet-maps-marker/readme.txt

 == Upgrade Notice ==
 = v2.3.1 =
-security release - fixed possible SQL injections and cross site scripting issues
+security release - fixed several SQL injections and cross site scripting issues based on an external audit of the plugin

 = v2.3 =
 added sort options for marker and layer listing pages